 When a defense contractor uses a commercial cloud AI service to analyze a proposal, draft technical documentation, or review contract language that involves Controlled Unclassified Information, that data is transmitted to infrastructure the contractor does not control.
 Under DFARS 252.204-7012, CUI must be processed in environments meeting NIST SP 800-171 security requirements.
 Most commercial AI API endpoints do not operate on FedRAMP High authorized infrastructure and therefore do not meet this baseline.

 The ITAR problem is more acute.
 ITAR restricts the export of defense articles and technical data to foreign persons and entities.
 If a cloud AI provider's infrastructure is accessible to foreign nationals - which is the case for virtually all commercial cloud AI services - processing ITAR-controlled technical data through that service may constitute an unauthorized export under 22 CFR 120-130.
 This is an enforcement risk, not a theoretical concern.
+A single unauthorized export finding can trigger debarment, criminal penalties, and loss of your facility security clearance.
+The data left your building the moment you hit send.

 CMMC (Cybersecurity Maturity Model Certification) adds another layer.
 CMMC Level 2 and Level 3 assessments evaluate your organization's security practices across 110+ controls.
 Routing CUI-adjacent data through commercial cloud AI APIs introduces a processing path that your assessor will scrutinize closely - and that may not survive that scrutiny.
 Defense contractors face the strictest version of a problem common to all eleven industries we build for - data that cannot leave the building needs AI infrastructure that never asks it to.